 Geographically, sales to the U.S. and Canada improved 22% in fiscal 2023 compared to fiscal 2022, representing 38% of consolidated sales for fiscal 2023 compared to 36% in fiscal 2022.
 The increase is primarily due to the continuing economic recovery following the COVID-19 pandemic, with strong demand experienced across the markets served by the Company.
 Sales into the Asia Pacific market improved 13% compared to fiscal 2022 and represented approximately 23% of sales in fiscal 2023, compared to 23% in fiscal 2022.
-The increase in fiscal 2023 reflects a continued strong Australian pleasure craft market, continued demand for the Cowing for 30% of consolidated net sales in fiscal 2023 compared to 31% of net sales in fiscal 2022.
+The increase in fiscal 2023 reflects a continued strong Australian pleasure craft market, continued demand for the Company's oil and gas transmissions by the Chinese market and a general economic recovery following the COVID-19 pandemic.
+Sales into the European market improved approximately 11% from fiscal 2022 levels while accounting for 30% of consolidated net sales in fiscal 2023.
 The region enjoyed strong demand across the end markets served, limited somewhat by supply chain challenges, but overcoming an unfavorable currency exchange impact.
 See Note J, Business Segments and Foreign Operations, of the notes to the consolidated financial statements for more information on the Company's business segments and foreign operations.